Sorgrum/MorePageSpace/README.md

 MorePageSpace
 =============

-Chrome extension that adds space(s) at the end of current document.
+Chrome extension that adds space(s) at the end of current reddit.com.